Syslog, CDR, SDR and Debug Parameters

 The valid value is 1 to 1,440 (i.e., 24 hours).
 The default is 1.

-IP Trace Filters (for more information, see Filtering IP Network Traces by Ethernet Port, Ethernet Group or VLAN)
+IP Trace Filters (For more information, see Filtering IP Network Traces by Ethernet Port, Ethernet Group or VLAN.)

 'Recording Mode'